ZlomenyMesic/ProceduralGeneration/README.md

 # Procedural Generation
 <b>This is a school project, and I'm too lazy to write a more detailed description.
-Enjoy!<\b>
+Enjoy!

             _
       _ _ /   \ _ _